On the global convergence of Wasserstein gradient flow of the Coulomb discrepancy: Critical Points for the Wasserstein Flow

-For $\lambda$-convex functionnals, see \cite{santambrogio2015optimal}, the two definitions are equivalent.
+For differentiable $\lambda$-convex functionals \cite{santambrogio2015optimal}, the two definitions are equivalent.
 In general settings, we cannot deduce one from the other, as the quantity above may not even belong to $\partial \mathcal{F}(\mu)$.
 However, in our cases, we can prove a partial result.
-Indeed, using the general differentiation result on JKO steps given by proposition \ref{DiffJKO} we see that
+Indeed, using the general differentiation result on JKO steps given by proposition \ref{DiffJKO} we see that the following Proposition is true.

-\begin{proposition}[]{}{} Let $\mu$ be a critical point as defined in \ref{def: crit point}.
+\begin{proposition} Let $\mu$ be a critical point as defined in \ref{def: crit point}.
 Then $0 \in \partial \mathcal{F}(\mu)$ (where $0$ is seen as an element of $L_2(\mu)$). \end{proposition}

-Combining this result and lemma \ref{MinimNormSubdiff}, we see that if $\mu$ is a critical point of the $G$-energy from $\nu$ $E_\nu$, then the gradients of the potentials $G \star \mu$ and $G \star \nu$ are equal $\mu$ almost everywhere.
-This observation is the principal argument allowing us to prove the results of this section.
+Combining this result and lemma \ref{MinimNormSubdiff}, we see that if $\mu$ is a critical point of the $G$-energy $E_\nu$, then the gradients of the potentials $G \star \mu$ and $G \star \nu$ are equal $\mu$-almost everywhere.
+This observation is the key argument enabling us to prove the results of this section.

-\subsection{Characterization of lagrangian critical points for MMD Wasserstein gradient flows}
+\subsection{Characterization of Lagrangian Critical points for MMD Wasserstein Gradient Flows}

-The main result of this section is the following theorem.
+The main result of this section is presented in the following theorem.

-\begin{theorem}[label=eq measure open]{}{} Let $\mu$ be a Lagrangian critical point for the MMD functional $E_\nu^G$.
+\begin{theorem} Let $\mu$ be a Lagrangian critical point for the MMD functional $E_\nu^G$.
 Then